3DBAG/geodepot/design-doc.md

 **Description**

-Return the full path to the specified data entry of the specified case.
+Return the full local path to the specified data item of the specified case.
+If the data item does not exist locally and a remote repository is configured, the data will be downloaded from the remote.

 **Options**